eugene-mindset/personal-site/README.md

 Just me and my thoughts.

+## 21 Jan 27

+Added a hobbies section (WIP).
+Working on each section to give it more personality, currently on skills.

+- [ ] Make menu links more obvious that they are menu links.
+Maybe have the surrounding text of the menu fade in a bit after.
+- [ ] Add some interesting way of conveying the timelines of items.
+Maybe a drop down menu kind of thing or have a line running through the dates.
+- [ ] Have relevant skills contain projects subsections
+- [ ] Make it so some of this information can be loaded from a JSON file.

 ### 21 Jan 11

 Redoing the design of the site.
 Almost finished with the mobile design but need to fix a couple of things: